Club Policies and Rules and Regulations

 1) The in-house program shall serve to introduce soccer and to develop the skills of young and beginning players.
 It shall also serve to provide recreational soccer to those who choose not to compete at the more competitive travel level.
 As such, all in-house teams shall be classified as "recreational/developmental" such that all conditions outlined in Article III, Section 1, subsection e of these Rules and Regulations apply.

 2) The in-house program shall be divided into the US Club Soccer defined two-year age groupings namely U-6, U-8, U-IO etc. In-house leagues for older age groups may be formed as the need arises.

 3) The In-house coordinator shall be responsible for designing the in-house program with the condition that major changes to existing programs shall require the approval of the Executive Committee.

-b) The program shall attempt to provide adequate training to ensure that Jaguars United shall continue to field competitive travel teams.
+b) The program shall attempt to provide adequate training to ensure that Thomas Jefferson Soccer Club shall continue to field competitive travel teams.

 c) Winning shall be handled as an incidental outcome of the program.

 d) Program design shall ensure maximum possible playing time for all players.
 At no time shall a player play for less than half of the allotted game time as per Article III, Section 1, sub-section e of these Rules and Regulations.